kgateway-dev/kgateway/test/kube2e/istio/README.md

 # Validating mTLS Traffic

-Istio leverages the [`x-forwarded-client-cert`](https://istio.io/latest/docs/ops/configuration/traffic-management/network-topologies/#forwarding-external-client-attributes-ip-address-certificate-info-to-destination-workloads) header to identify
+Istio leverages the [`x-forwarded-client-cert`](https://istio.io/latest/docs/ops/configuration/traffic-management/network-topologies/#forwarding-external-client-attributes-ip-address-certificate-info-to-destination-workloads) header to identify encrypted traffic

 If the application that we’re running can logs requests that it receives, we could search the logs for the existence of that header